rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 \[TODO: Add screenshot\]

-YAML options get us started, but they don’t let us do things like set different fonts and fonts for text.
+YAML options get us started, but they don’t let us do things like set different fonts for headings and paragraph text.
 To do that, let’s take a quick detour away from Typst and to `brand.yml`.

 ## `brand.yml`